Globular weak $\omega$-categories as models of a type theory: Models of

+Recall that the nerve functor associated to $FD_{P}$ plays the role of classifying terms, as per the theory of globular categories with families.
+We denote it $T_{F}$.

+In the case of the $\CaTT$-category with families $\Syn{\CaTT}$, we simply denote $N$ and $T$ these two functors.
+Our aim is to reproduce the arguments given in \secr{glob-cwf} to show the equivalence between \(\CaTT\)-category with families structures and morphism from the syntactic category \(\Syn{\CaTT}\).
+In \secr{glob-cwf}, the construction relies on the fact that the functor \(D^{\bullet}\) is fully faithful and its associated nerve functor sends limits onto colimits.
+In our case, the functor \(P_{\infty}\) is also fully faithful, but there is no reason for its nerve functor \(N\) to send limits onto colimits.
+We introduce the concept of algebraic natural transformation and show in \cref{lemma:extends-alg} that they satisfy a condition of preservation of pullbacks along display maps as a workaround for \(N\) not preserving limits.

-\subsection{Algebraic natural transformations}
+\subsection{Algebraic natural transformations.}

-Consider two cat-categories with families $F:\op{\COH_\infty}\to\C$ and $\op{\COH_\infty}\to\D$, along with an object $\GG$ in $\C$ and an object $\GD$ in $\C$.
-We define a notion of \emph{algebraic natural transformations} between $T_G\GD$ and $T_F\GG$ in the category $\widehat\G$.
-This can be seen as a compatibility condition, and might seem \emph{ad-hoc} at first, but the reason why we are interested in such transformations is made clearer by Proposition~\ref{prop:alg<->nerve}, and we provide in \secr{algebraic-transformations-and-substitutions} a discussion showing that from the point of view of type theory, they are actually a very natural thing to consider.
+Consider two $\CaTT$-categories with families given by $F:\op{\COH_\infty}\to\C$ and $G:\op{\COH_\infty}\to\D$, along with an object $\GG$ in $\C$ and an object $\GD$ in $\D$.
+We define a notion of \emph{algebraic natural transformation} between $T_G\GD$ and $T_F\GG$ in the category $\widehat\G$.
+This can be seen as a compatibility condition, and might seem ad-hoc at first, but the reason why we are interested in such transformations will be apparent in Proposition~\ref{prop:alg<->nerve}, and we provide in \secr{algebraic-transformations-and-substitutions} a discussion showing that from the point of view of type theory, they are actually a very natural notion to consider.

-\paragraph{The two nerves of a cat-category with family.} Consider a cat-category with families $F : \op{\COH_\infty}\to\C$, we denote $N_F : \C\to\widehat{\COH_\infty}$ the associated nerve functor defined by $N_F\GG = \C(\GG,F\_)$.
-Recall that by definition, $F$ induces a structure of globular category with families by composition with the functor $\op\G\to\COH_\infty$.
-We denote $T_F : \C\to\widehat\G$ the nerve functor associated to the globular category with families structures.
-This functor is also defined by $T_F\GG = \C(\GG,F\_)$, but we only authorize the argument to be in $\G$, viewed as a subcategory of $\COH_\infty$.
-In the case of the cat-category with families $\Syn{\CaTT}$, we simply denote $N$ and $T$ these two functors.
-In the case of $\Syn{\CaTT}$, we also consider the globular set $T_d\GG$ which gives the sub-globular set of $T\GG$ whose elements are the substitutions corresponding to terms of coherence depth at most $d$.
-The definition of the coherence depth implies that this is indeed a sub-globular set.
-Similarly, we denote $N_d\GG$ the element of $\widehat{\COH_d}$ obtained by considering only substitution towards ps-contexts with bounded coherence depth.